 Shih Tzu

 There’s no use trying to resist the exotic charms of the Shih Tzu.
-This little “lion dog” was developed by imperial breeders centuries ago to appease Chinese emperors as loyal and royal lap warmers.
+Centuries ago, imperial breeders developed this little “lion dog” as loyal and royal lap warmers to appease Chinese emperors.
 The breed was virtually unknown until the 1930s, but now is one of the most popular toy dogs both in the United States and the United Kingdom.

 Silky Terrier